-In Azure, DDoS protection is available in two different tiers: Basic or Standard.
+In Azure, DDoS protection is available in two different tiers: Basic oppure Standard.

-The protection Basic is enabled by default in the Azure platform, which constantly monitors the traffic and enforces real-time mitigation of the most common network attacks.
-This tier provides the same level of protection adopted and tested by Microsoft online services and operates for the public IP addresses of Azure (IPv4 and IPv6).
+The protection Basic is enabled by default in the Azure platform, which constantly monitors traffic and applies mitigations to the most common network attacks in real time.
+This tier provides the same level of protection adopted and tested by Microsoft's online services and is active for Azure Public IP addresses (Pv4 and IPv6).
 No configuration is required for the Basic tier.

-The Azure DDoS Protection Standard provides additional mitigation capabilities compared to Basic tier, which are optimized specifically for the resources in Azure virtual network.
-Security policies are auto-configured and are optimized by a specific network traffic monitoring and by applying machine learning algorithms, that allow you to profile in the most appropriate and flexible way your application studying the traffic generated.
-In the moment in which the thresholds set in the policy of DDoS are exceeded, DDoS mitigation process is automatically started, and it is suspended when it falls below the traffic thresholds established.
-These policies are applied to all public IP of Azure (IPv4) associated with resources present in the virtual network, such as: virtual machines, Azure Load Balancer, Azure Application Gateway, Azure Firewall, VPN Gateway and Azure Service Fabric instances.
+Typology Azure DDoS Protection Standard provides additional mitigation features over the Basic tier, that are specifically optimized for resources located in Azure virtual networks.
+The protection policies are self-configured and are optimized by carrying out specific monitoring of network traffic and applying machine learning algorithms, that allow you to profile your application in the most appropriate and flexible way by studying the traffic generated.
+When the thresholds set in the DDoS policy are exceeded, the DDoS mitigation process is automatically started, which is suspended when it falls below the established traffic thresholds.
+These policies are applied to all public IP of Azure (IPv4) associated with resources present in the virtual network, like: virtual machines, Azure Load Balancer, Azure Application Gateway, Azure Firewall, VPN Gateway and Azure Service Fabric instances.
 This protection does not apply to App Service Environments.

 The Azure DDoS Protection Standard is able to cope with the following attacks: